markjnkim/es_mod/02-css/content/lesson-4-grid.md

 > **Pro Tip:** Always checkout into the stable development version, the `develop` branch, before creating a new feature branch.
 Branching off a different branch could insert broken or untested code, which could lead to unintended consequences.

-## Why Use Grid Instead of Flexbox?
+## Why Use CSS Grid Instead of Flexbox?

 Flexbox is wonderful for dealing with a single direction like a component that needs horizontal alignment, such as a `<nav>` and its navigational links or a `<div>` with three images, like this:

 ![image-gallery-example](assets/lesson-4/150-image-gallery-flex-css.png)

-Grid, on the other hand, has a two-dimensional layout model that can accommodate both columns and rows.
+CSS Grid, on the other hand, has a two-dimensional layout model that can accommodate both columns and rows.
 This makes it better suited for large-scale layouts like custom websites or image galleries.

 > **Asset Needed:** [Introduction to CSS Grid - Jira 140](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-140)